A patient’s Tummy Tuck diary

 Aurora Clinics in Princes Risborough was calm, quiet and very secure.
 I arrived and was directed to the clinic waiting room.
 After a while I was called through and Aggie, Aurora’s Clinical Lead, welcomed me and had a chat with me about my expectations.
 She then took a full medical history and asked me to show her the area I was unhappy with.
 This took quite a lot for me as I hated this area of my body, but in a way it was also a relief – someone was saying to me ‘it’s ok, we can help’.

-Mr Richards, the surgeon, came through and had a chat with me.
+Aurora Clinics Founder, the surgeon, came through and had a chat with me.
 He made sure I was aware of what they could do for me and talked me through what procedure would be best for me to get the best results.
 It felt very personalised, but at the same time I felt no pressure to have the surgery.
 There was no ‘hard sell’.

 • Time off work.